HTML to Image in Python

 from datetime import datetime

-"""Convert HTML to image using the HTML to Image API."""
+"""Convert HTML to image and return the hosted image URL."""

 api_key = os.getenv('HTML2IMG_API_KEY')